- Antonio Giovinazzi

 |First race||Australian Grand Prix||Albert Park||March 18, 2007||Race results|

-The funding enabled Hamilton to progress to single-seaters and the Formula Renault series in 2002, a championship he won in his second year with two rounds remaining.
-In 2004 he moved up to the Formula 3 Euroseries and again in his second year took a dominant win.
-He followed this up by winning the GP2 series at his first attempt in 2006 with Nelson Piquet Jr as his only real opposition.
+The McLaren funding enabled Hamilton to progress to single-seaters via the Formula Renault series in 2002 -- a championship he won in his second year with two rounds remaining.
+In 2004 he moved up to the Formula 3 Euroseries and in his second season took a dominant win.
+He followed it up by winning the GP2 series at his first attempt in 2006 with Nelson Piquet Jr as his only real opposition.

 After a mixed second half to the season, which saw heavy crashes and conflict with Alonso, the teams arrived in Brazil for the final race of the year.
 Hamilton was leading Alonso and Raikkonen by four and seven points respectively and lined up ahead of both of them on the grid.
 He could have so easily taken the championship but a gearbox issue early in the race dropped him down the order and resulted in him missing out on the title by just one point.

 With Alonso heading back to Renault for the 2008 season, harmony was restored at McLaren.
-Once more the season went to a final-race decider in Brazil - this time Hamilton arrived with a seven-point advantage and needed to finish in the top five to win the title.
-As rival Felipe Massa crossed the line to win the race Hamilton was sixth, but moments later he put in a last-gasp move on Timo Glock - who was struggling on the wrong tyres - to finish fifth and take the title by a point.
+Once more the season went to a final-race decider in Brazil and this time Hamilton arrived with a seven-point advantage and needed to finish in the top five to win the title.
+As rival Felipe Massa crossed the line to win the race Hamilton was sixth, but moments later he put in a last-gasp move on Timo Glock -- who was struggling on the wrong tyres -- to finish fifth and take the title by a single point.

-If his first two seasons in F1 had been a dream for Hamilton the third could be seen as a nightmare, only managing to score nine points by the tenth round of the season.
-Aero changes to the underperforming McLaren for the German Grand Prix showed promise, and he took two wins and two podiums in the last half of the season.
+If his first two seasons in F1 had been a dream come true for Hamilton, the third could be seen as a nightmare.
+He only managed to score nine points by the tenth round of the season but aero upgrades to the underperforming McLaren for the German Grand Prix showed promise and he took two wins and two podiums in the second half of the season.

 2012 started in promising fashion with two pole positions and three consecutive podiums, but slowly the pace-setting McLaren was overhauled and mid-season cracks started to appear.
-At the end of September it was announced that Hamilton would join Mercedes from the 2013 season in search of better value and that elusive second world championship.
+Following secret talks with three-time champion and Mercedes chairman Niki Lauda over the Singapore Grand Prix weekend, it was announced in September that Hamilton would join Mercedes for the 2013 season.

 Strengths and Weaknesses